Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 #### Arch already instaled:

-If we are installing Windows and Arch is already on the machine, we have to reinstall the bootloader because Windows automatically overwrites the MBR.
-To do so, we have to start Arch Live and do:
+If Windows was installed while Arch was already on the machine, the bootloader has to be reinstalled because Windows automatically overwrites the MBR.
+To do so, start Arch Live to enter `chroot` and reinstall the bootloader to the first sector of the disk.

 <pre>
 loadkeys pt-latin9